splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 - Deleting or disabling rules

 The Business Workflow configuration UI displays rules numbered in continuous sequence 1 to ``n``, regardless of whether those rules are enabled or disabled.
 Because each trace belongs to only one workflow rule, priority matters.
-When multiple rules could apply to the same trace, that trace is matched to the highest priority rule.
+When multiple rules apply to the same trace, that trace is matched to the highest priority rule.
 Rule creation and configuration is governed by the following properties:

 - The limit on the number of rules you can have is 99.

-- You can enable or disable a rule using its toggle switch without affecting the content of the rule.
+- You can enable or disable a rule using its switch without affecting the content of the rule.

 - Using the directional arrows in the UI to move a rule up or down in the list changes the rule priority relative to other rules.
 Rules at the beginning of the list have higher priority than rules at the end of the list.